Springtime/Midwinter in the Mendips, Avebury & Bath

-Enjoy a pre-Christmas break in the beautiful historic city of Bath, sparkling with festive charm, and get off the beaten track into the magical prehistoric landscapes of Avebury, the Mendip Hills and the Somerset Levels.
+Enjoy a springtime or pre-Christmas break in the beautiful historic city of Bath, and get off the beaten track into the magical prehistoric landscapes of Avebury, the Mendip Hills and the Somerset Levels.

 - Two UNESCO World Heritage sites; Bath and Avebury.

 - Expert guiding from Mark Corney and David Dawson.

 - A private tour and dinner at the Wiltshire Museum in Devizes.

 - A rare archaeological tour of the Mendip Hills and Somerset Levels.

 - The historic charms of Glastonbury and Wells.

 See the ‘Itinerary’ tab above for full itinerary details.